 Use plastic wrap to create a barrier against air, and then close the container too, for an extra precaution.

-If it’s store-bought, it should have instruction on how long to keep it if it’s already opened.
+If it’s store-bought, it should have instructions on how long to keep it if it’s already opened.

-If it doesn’t you can keep it for about 48-72 hours.
-The reason this is longer is because store-bought guacamole is often made with stabilizers that allow it to last longer.
+If it doesn’t you can keep it for up to five days.
+The reason this is longer is that store-bought guacamole is often made with stabilizers that allow it to last longer.
 As long as it’s kept in the fridge, that is.

 Frozen, in freezer-safe bags

 If you’ve got guacamole that needs t be frozen, it doesn’t matter if it’s fresh or store-bought.
 As long as you’ve stored it in a good container, that’s also airtight, you should be able to use the guacamole kind of indefinitely.

 Freezing it will keep it in a stable state, and it could potentially be used even after several months, like 12.

 Just know that when you thaw the guacamole you should do so in the fridge.
 Also, be sure to use a container that’s both easy to get the guac out of and easy to store.

 Using something like a small mason jar, or freezer-safe bags with all the air taken out is a good idea.

 Also note that thawed guacamole will not be as amazing as fresh guac.
 The texture will be mushy, and especially so if you like your guac chunky.
 If you like it smooth, there won’t be much of a difference.